DIY Cabin Bed for Kid’s Bedroom

 Inspiration for Our Boy’s Cabin Bed

 Since I’ve been thinking about building a DIY bed that looks like a small house for a couple of years, we’ve had plenty of time to pick up inspiration!
+We even shared all of our favorite boy’s bedroom ideas here!
 We were inspired by tons of other boy’s cabin bed ideas – both other DIY beds and beds available for purchase from retailers.

 Cabin Bed Frame: Step-By-Step Tutorial